jgibson02/Recipes/Entrees/Momofuku's Bo Ssam Pork.md

 ##### Step 5
 Prepare rice, wash lettuce and, if using, shuck the oysters.
 Put kimchi and sauces into serving bowls.
 ##### Step 6
 When your accompaniments are prepared and you are ready to serve the food, turn oven to 500.
-In a small bowl, stir together the remaining tablespoon of salt with the brown sugar.
+In a small bowl, stir together the remaining tbsp of salt with the brown sugar.
 Rub this mixture all over the cooked pork.
 Place in oven for approximately 10 to 15 minutes, or until a dark caramel crust has developed on the meat.
 Serve hot, with the accompaniments.